dsolstad/dbyll/_posts/2020-02-02-Tutorial-Hardcoded-Writing-Hardcoded-Windows-Shellcodes-32bit.md

        0022FE28    00000000
 ```

-`mov DWORD [esp-0x5], 0x646d6341`

-The string "Acmd" is placed 5 bytes from ESP.
+After `mov DWORD [esp-0x5], 0x646d6341`, the string "Acmd" is placed 5 bytes from ESP.
 Since the string only use 3 bytes of the "row" with only zeros, we have a clean null terminated "cmd" string on the stack.

 ```
        Addr        Value      Ascii